ayumi-cloud/oc-security-module/README.md

 - Firewall Filters.
 - Testing and monitoring DNS settings and SSL/TLS certificates.
 - Testing and monitoring HTTPS, HTTP/1.1, HTTP/2, QUIC and HTTP/3.
+- Blocking old protocols such as HTTP/0.9, HTTP/1.0.
 - Many Security Tools (too many to mention).

 ## Privacy as Default 👀